jiawei397/nest-docs/docs/documentation/06_exception_filters.en-US.md

 To only override the message part of the JSON response body, provide a string in the `response` parameter.
 To override the entire JSON response body, pass an object in the `response` parameter.
 Nest will serialize that object and return it as the JSON response body.

 The second constructor parameter (`status`) should be a valid HTTP status code.
-It is considered best practice to use standard exception classes exported by `@nest`, such as the `ForbiddenException` mentioned above.
+It is considered best practice to use standard exception classes exported by `@nest/core`, such as the `ForbiddenException` mentioned above.

 There is also a third constructor parameter (optional, `cause`) available to provide an [error cause](https://nodejs.org/en/blog/release/v16.9.0/#error-cause).
 The `cause` object will not be serialized into the response object, but it can be useful for logging purposes, providing valuable information about the internal error that caused the exception.